lunarmodules/Penlight/README.md

   * `pretty`: pretty-printing Lua tables, and various safe ways to load Lua as data
   * `List`: implementation of Python 'list' type - slices, concatenation and partitioning
   * `Map`, `Set`, `OrderedMap`: classes for specialized kinds of tables
-  * `Data`: reading tabular data into 2D arrays and efficient queries
+  * `data`: reading tabular data into 2D arrays and efficient queries
   * `array2d`: operations on 2D arrays
   * `permute`: generate permutations

 ### Iterators, OOP and Functional

    * `seq`:  working with iterator pipelines; collecting iterators as tables
    * `class`: a simple reusable class framework